 How to trim a game clip

-Open the Xbox app, and select Game DVR.
+Open the Xbox app, and select Game Bar.

 (Note: Editing in the Xbox app is restricted to ‘Trim’ at this time, but it’s useful if you just want to remove some parts – front and back to focus on one moment.

-Proceeding further, chose the clip you want to edit.
+Proceeding further, choosing the clip you want to edit.
 You can choose from ‘On this PC’ or clips you ‘Shared’ from Xbox One.

 If you chose a clip from ‘Shared that you haven’t downloaded yet, select Download.
 To shorten the clip, select Trim.